doloresgs/challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.

+## Run the database
+Open a terminal and positioned to  the folder ..\challenge\src Then run the following command: `json-server --watch db.json` Novigate to `http://localhost:3000` to check the database.

 ## Development server

+Open another terminal
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding